- Invests primarily in investment-grade U.S. fixed-income securities

 Charles Melchreit, Portfolio Manager

-Mr. Melchreit, a senior vice president, joined Pioneer in 2006 and has been an investment professional since 1986.
+Mr. Melchreit, Director of Investment Grade and a senior vice president, joined Pioneer in 2006 and has been an investment professional since 1986.

 |Not FDIC insured||May lose value||No bank guarantee|